 Yes.
-There’s no harm in asking lenders or brokers if they can give you better terms than the original ones they quoted.
-You also can ask whether they can beat another lender’s offer.
-For example, you might:
+Ask lenders or brokers if they can give you better terms than the original ones they quoted, or whether they can beat another lender’s offer.
+For example, you might

 Should I choose the lender advertising or offering the lowest rates?

 Maybe not.
-When you’re shopping around, you may see ads or get offers claiming to have rates that are very low or fixed.
+When you’re shopping around, you may see ads or get offers with rates that are very low or say they’re fixed.
 But they may not tell you the true terms of the deal as the law requires.
-The ad may feature buzz words that are signs that you’ll want to dig a little deeper.
+The ads may feature buzz words that are signs that you’ll want to dig a little deeper.
 For example:

 - Low or fixed rate.
 A loan’s interest rate might be fixed or low only for a short introductory period — sometimes as short as 30 days.
 Then your rate and payment could increase dramatically.
 Look for the APR: under federal law if the interest rate is in the ad, the APR also should be there.
-Although it should be clearly stated, you may instead need to look for it buried in the fine print or deep within a website.
+Although the APR should be clearly stated, check the fine print to see if instead it’s buried there, or has been placed deep within the website.

 - Very low payment.
 This might seem like a good deal, but it could mean you would pay only the interest on the money you borrowed (called the principal).
 Eventually, though, you would have to pay the principal.
-That means you would have higher monthly payments or a “balloon” payment — a one-time payment that is usually much larger than your usual payment.
+That means you would have higher monthly payments (because now payments include both interest and an additional amount to pay off the principal) or a “balloon” payment — a one-time payment that is usually much larger than your usual payment.

 Find out your total payment.
-While the interest rate determines how much interest you owe each month, you also want to know what you must pay for your total mortgage payment each month.
+While the interest rate determines how much interest you owe each month, you also want to know what you’d pay for your total mortgage payment each month.
 The calculation of your total monthly mortgage payment takes into account these factors, sometimes called PITI:

 - principal (money you borrowed)